 Fellows will conduct original research supervised by a faculty mentor with whom they will work closely, communicating the results of that work at scientific meetings and through publication (75%).
 Fellows will attend the weekly training program pro-seminar (5%), engage in training activities (e.g., workshops) necessary to develop additional skills in their research field of interest (10%), and apply for additional grant funding to bridge their eventual transition to become independent scientists (10%).

-The start date is rolling, with earliest appointment on July 1, 2020.
+The start date is rolling.
 Initial appointment will be for 12 months but is renewable annually up to two years contingent upon satisfactory performance and availability of funding.

 Trainees receive stipends at standard NIH levels, as well as financial support for travel and training.
 (At the time of this writing, the NIH levels are described here: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-20-070.html)

 Diversity and Inclusion: